spacetimeengineer/mupy/README.md

 ```

-Defines initial and final coordinates of hardware in 3D space within a single assembly epoch.
+- Define initial and final coordinates within an assembly epoch.

 ```python